 - The image in camera is technically not correctly exposed

-- You need to rely heavily on the histogram, which slows down a shoot
+- You need to rely heavily on the camera’s histogram (which isn’t accurate), which slows down a shoot

 - However, you can’t rely on the image on your LCD screen, because that’s a JPEG.
 What you see on the back of your camera is not what you’ll see when you import a RAW file into Lightroom, for example.
 Or any other post production software you might use

 - With both styles the photographer is “shooting to edit”.
 It’s not about getting the final image right in camera as this is done in post production